 You feel cold all the time

-If you feel cold even when the heating is blasting and your fingers feel icy when you get in from outdoors, there could be lots of things going on.
-Not only are cold extremities a symptom of anaemia and low blood pressure, but feeling constantly chilly is also an indication of low thyroid production.
+If you feel cold even when the heating is blasting and your fingers feel icy when you get in from outdoors, there could be lots of things going on that indicate something is wrong with your health.

 You’ve started acting out your nightmares

 While the odd bad dream is totally normal, if you’ve begun experiencing sudden vivid nightmares that you sometimes wake up from having acted out, it might not be so innocuous.
-If you aren’t experiencing heightened anxiety and haven’t recently gone through a traumatic event, intense nightmares could be an early warning sign of Parkinson’s disease.

 You feel spaced out and forgetful

 Feeling tired after a long day at work or occasionally vacant and unfocused is totally normal and nothing to be concerned about.
 With that said, if you struggle to pull yourself into the present most days and feel exhausted no matter how much sleep you get, you could be dealing with hypothyroidism.
-Fatigue, low mood and low energy are all symptoms of an under-active thyroid.

 Your teeth are yellowed and sensitive

 If you practise good oral hygiene and brush your teeth often, you might be surprised or frustrated to find that they’re continuously yellow.
 If this discolouration is accompanied by sensitivity, this could be an early sign that you have gastroesophageal reflux disease or GERD.
-Since pain is often a part of GERD, people not experiencing discomfort may not realise they have the disease.

 Your mouth always tastes sour

 Likewise, if you drink plenty of water, brush your teeth regularly and use breath mints, but you still find that your mouth tastes consistently bitter or sour, then there could be a medical explanation.
-Barrett’s esophagus is a serious complication of GERD and involves the oesophagus lining becoming irritated and inflamed from repeated exposure to stomach acid.

 You’re thirsty no matter how much you drink

 It’s nothing notable if you feel extra thirsty after getting off a plane or following a lot of salty and sugary snacks.
 If thirst that can’t be quenched is a daily reality for you though, it might be time to make an appointment with your doctor.
-One of the first warning signs of diabetes is increased thirst, especially if it occurs alongside blurry vision.

 You feel angry for no reason

 There’s a difference between being irritated when annoying or inconvenient things happen and feeling constantly angry for reasons you can’t explain.
 If you’re experiencing the latter, it could be that you’re in the midst of a depressive spell or spiral and just can’t see it.
-Anger is an often unnoticed or misdiagnosed symptom of depression that many don’t associate with the illness.

 Your elbows and knees are rashy or blistered

 If you intermittently develop a rash across your elbows and knees that is itchy and occasionally blistering, then you might be dealing with celiac disease.
-Though these two things might seem unconnected, gluten intolerance often manifests as an uncomfortable rash, so check to see whether it appears after you consume bread or pasta.

 Your feet and knees are puffy

-Swollen feet and knees can be a consequence of just standing up for too long at your job, but they can also have a different cause.
 Heart failure, liver disease and kidney disease all cause fluid build-up in the body, which in turn can lead to swollen, enlarged and puffy knees and feet as the fluid drains downwards.

 Your fingernails go over the fingertip

 Maybe the most bizarre symptom that could be caused by a serious medical issue is nail clubbing, where the fingertips become strangely enlarged and the fingernails begin growing over the top of the finger.
-This problem is caused by low oxygen in the blood, and so can serve as an early warning sign of lung disease.

 You have unintentionally lost weight

 Losing weight when you’re intentionally trying to shed a few pounds is one thing, but if you find yourself dropping weight without any effort, it might be a sign of an underlying health issue.
-Unexplained and unintended weight loss could be linked to conditions such as hyperthyroidism, diabetes, or even cancer.

 You’ve noticed excessive hair loss

-Noticing a few extra hairs in your brush is normal, but if you’re finding clumps of hair falling out regularly, it could be a cause for concern.
 Sudden hair loss can be associated with conditions like alopecia areata, hormonal imbalances, or nutritional deficiencies.
 Your doctor can help identify the root cause and recommend appropriate treatment.

 You feel weak and fatigued

 Experiencing continuous weakness and fatigue, even when you’re getting enough rest and eating well, might be pointing towards a potential health issue.
 It’s possible that you’re dealing with conditions such as chronic fatigue syndrome, anemia, or even autoimmune disorders.
-Don’t ignore these signs, as if left untreated, they can drastically impact your everyday life.

 You’re experiencing persistent headaches

 Experiencing occasional headaches is common, but if you find yourself dealing with persistent and frequent head pain, it could be a sign of an underlying issue.
-Chronic headaches might be linked to migraines, tension headaches, or even more severe conditions like brain tumors.

 You’ve noticed changes in your menstrual cycle

 Some fluctuations in your menstrual cycle are a natural part of being a woman.
 However, dramatic changes like skipped periods, heavier-than-usual bleeding, or inconsistent cycles shouldn’t be brushed off.
-Hormonal imbalances, thyroid issues, or polycystic ovary syndrome (PCOS) could be the culprits.

 You experience continual indigestion

 Occasional indigestion?
 We’ve all been there.
 But if it’s happening often, or you’re finding yourself reaching for antacids after every meal, it’s time to pay attention.
-Persistent indigestion or heartburn may signal a deeper issue, such as gastroesophageal reflux disease (GERD), peptic ulcers, or even gallstones.

 You notice shifting patterns in your urination habits

 It’s crucial to tune into your body’s rhythms, including how often you’re going to the bathroom.
 If you find yourself frequently dashing to the toilet, even during the night, or struggling to urinate, it might be more than just an inconvenience.
-These could be signs of issues ranging from urinary tract infections to prostate problems in men or even diabetes.

 You have unexplained chest discomfort during exercise

 Feeling some strain on your chest during intense workouts is normal, but if you notice persistent discomfort or shortness of breath during exercise, it might be cause for concern.
-These symptoms could indicate cardiovascular problems, such as angina or even heart disease.

 Your skin is itchy and red

 Dealing with occasional itchy skin due to dry weather is one thing, but if you experience persistent itchiness and redness, it might be more than just a reaction to external factors.
-Conditions like eczema or psoriasis can cause chronic skin irritation, and a dermatologist can help diagnose and manage these issues effectively.

 You have noticed sudden changes in your behavior

 If you or your loved ones notice abrupt and drastic changes in your mood or behavior, it’s essential to take these signs seriously.
-Such changes could be linked to mental health disorders, neurological conditions, or even the side effects of certain medications.
+Mood swings are normal in some situations, such as starting a new medication or during a menstrual cycle, frequent extreme changes in mood should be taken seriously.

 You have a heavy feeling in your chest

 Experiencing chest pain or a consistent feeling of pressure is not something to be taken lightly.
 Often associated with heart-related concerns, it can also be a sign of other issues like acid reflux, anxiety, or a simple muscle strain.
-This sensation in your chest is your body’s way of waving a red flag, so don’t ignore it.

 You’re experiencing regular stomach aches